 - Click on the step thumbnail to enter the test editor.

-- If you click the button the display will return to VSTS.
+- If you click the button the display will return to Azure DevOps.
 If you click the Applitools logo the display will show the main Test Manager panel where you can see all the runs.